Automattic/wp-calypso/docs/our-approach-to-data.md

 }, itemsSchema );
 ```

-If you are not satisfied with the default handling possible to implement your own `SERIALIZE` and
+If you are not satisfied with the default handling, it is possible to implement your own `SERIALIZE` and
 `DESERIALIZE` action handlers in your reducers to customize data persistence.
 Always use a schema with your custom
 handlers to avoid data shape errors.